rmcgibbo/openmm-cmd/openmm-readme.txt

 4) Suggestions are provided for typos on the command line.

-5) Restart files that conserve energy from the previous run.
+5) Restart files that contain state information (coordinates, velocities, and unit cell vectors) from the previous run.

 This program is provided as an option for users to use OpenMM without needing to write a Python script.
 To take advantage of the full